-If an instructor, academic unit, or appropriate university official has reason to believe, based on observation or other information, that a student has violated the university's academic integrity standards, the instructor is invited to first reach out to the Office of Academic Integrity (OAI), the office responsible for managing reports of alleged academic misconduct for all undergraduate and graduate students, except those reports involving a student in either the Herman Ostrow School of Dentistry or the M.D. program at Keck School of Medicine.
-OAI staff offers guidance on appropriate next steps.
+Instructors are encouraged to submit a report (up to one year after the date of discovery of the alleged incident) with the Office of Academic Integrity (OAI) if either they, an academic unit, or an appropriate university official has reason to believe, based on observation or other information, that a student has violated the university's academic integrity standards.
+This timeframe may be extended at the discretion of the Vice Provost for Academic Programs.
+The Office of Academic Integrity manages reports of alleged academic misconduct for all undergraduate and graduate students, except those involving a student in either the Herman Ostrow School of Dentistry or the clinical programs at the Keck School of Medicine.

-Allegations of academic dishonesty are typically resolved by OAI, unless resolved informally between faculty and student through a faculty-student resolution (FSR).
+Allegations of academic dishonesty are typically resolved by OAI, unless resolved informally between faculty and student through a Faculty-Student Resolution (FSR).